 Having only just opened in January 2021, Bake Away are off to a flying start with loaves disappearing off their shelves in no time.
 The artisan bakery in Redland not only produces sourdough and focaccia bread that smells heavenly but also a number of pastries and baked goods such as tahini-filled pastry swirls, pain au raisins, croissants and potcha buns filled with black olive.

 Bake Away, 16 Chandos Road, Redland, BS6 6PE

 3. Ahh Toots

 Located up Bristol’s Christmas Steps, Ahh Toots is owned by baker Tam and her bakery sells gorgeously decorated cakes, big and small, suited to whatever the occasion may be- weddings to a weekend treat.
-This bakery not only sells celebration cakes, doughnuts, cookies, cinnamon buns, savoury pastries and traybakes, but also offers a baking provisions supply box as well as DIY baking packs, plus boxes packed with a range of cake slices or traybakes like blondies and brownies, which can be delivered to your door, locally or nationally, mn or available for collection.
+They even created a marmite and peanut butter meringue pie!
+This bakery not only sells celebration cakes, doughnuts, cookies, cinnamon buns, savoury pastries and traybakes, but also offers a baking provisions supply box as well as DIY baking packs, plus boxes packed with a range of cake slices or traybakes like blondies and brownies, which can be delivered to your door, locally or nationally, or available for collection.